tchaney0327/Password_Generator/Password_Generator/README.md

 This application will create an unique, user generated password.
 The user with have the following options to create thier unique password:

---Between 8 and 128 Characters
+--Between 8 and 128 Characters\n
 --Uppercase
 --Lowercase
 --Numbers